-Element Sub-Elements Rationale Pre- Commissioning Baseline Monitoring Water Quality Monitoring Sediment Monitoring Benthic Infauna Physical Observation To collect sufficient spatial and temporal data with a high level of replication from which site specific EQGs and EQS will be derived.
+Element Sub-Elements Rationale Pre- Commissioning Baseline Monitoring Water Quality Monitoring Sediment Monitoring Benthic Infauna Physical Observation Subtidal BCH To collect sufficient spatial and temporal data with a high level of replication from which site specific EQGs and EQS will be derived.
 Potential Project impacts have been identified to water and sediment quality, so monitoring has been designed in accordance with ANZG (2018) protocols for monitoring and assessment of these values.
 Bitterns Diffuser Outfall Commissioning Bitterns Discharge Quality Bitterns Discharge Flowrate To implement a monitoring and management program for bitterns outfall diffuser commissioning that meets MEQ commitments.
 This program investigates the diluted bitterns being discharged to ensure that the design specifications are being achieved.
 If quality of the discharge is achieved, then it is assumed through bitterns outfall modeling that the EQC within each LEP will be achieved (Note: the below program will validate this assumption).
 Marine Environmental Quality Validation Bitterns Whole Effluent Toxicity and Contaminant Testing To identify the toxicity of the final bitterns on suitable laboratory selected native species WET Testing will be undertaken by an accredited laboratory with the necessary permits and approvals.
 Laboratory assessment of contaminants of potential concern will also be undertaken to ascertain which toxicants are highly concentrated in the bitterns.
 These results will be used with other monitoring results to validate modelled impact predictions and verify the LEPs and EQCs.
 Bitterns Diffuser Outfall Validation Testing To ensure that the specified bitterns discharge criteria (quality and flow rate) are met once routine operations are established.
 These results will be used with other monitoring results to validate modelled impact predictions and verify the LEPs and EQCs.
 Model and EQC Validation To assess whether the defined EQCs are being met at their respective LEPs and determine if the discharged bitterns conform with WET testing and modelled predictions and required dilutions are being achieved at the LEPA/MEPA and MEPA/HEPA boundaries during routine operations.
 These results will be used with other monitoring results to validate modelled impact predictions and verify the LEPs and EQCs Routine Operational Bitterns Diffuser Outfall Water Quality To ensure that the specified bitterns discharge criteria (quality and flow rate) throughout the lifecycle of the Project.
-Performance Assessment Ongoing Marine Environmental Quality To verify that impacts from operational activities associated with the Mardie Project, such as ocean outfall, port operations and vessel operations do not impact MEQ outside the limits of acceptable ecological change associated with the defined LEPs.
-Subtidal Benthic Community Habitats (BCH) To verify that EQGs are adequate to the achievement of EQGs in relation to subtidal BCH (managed through the BCH Monitoring and Management Plan).
+Performance Assessment Ongoing Marine Environmental Quality (EQGs) To verify that impacts from operational activities associated with the Mardie Project, such as ocean outfall, port operations and vessel operations do not impact MEQ outside the limits of acceptable ecological change associated with the defined LEPs.
+Toxicants in Biota (EQS) Subtidal Benthic Community Habitats (EQS) Benthic Infauna (EQS) To verify that project impacts and any EQG exceedances are not impacting biological indicators outside the levels of ecological protection.